 To improve accountability, the DATA Act also requires each Federal agency's Inspectors General (IG) to assess a statistically valid sample of the spending data submitted by its agency.
 During each mandated audit, each IG is required to assess the completeness, accuracy, timeliness, and quality of the data sampled, as well as the implementation and use of data standards by the Federal agency.
-The IGs are required to submit to Congress, and make publicly available, a report of the results of each assessment in November 2017, 2019, and 2021.17 This report is the final mandated audit report of the series.

-On May 6, 2020, Treasury's Program Management Office and OMB released the DAIMS Version 2.0.
-The DAIMS Version 2.0, which includes the Reporting Submission Specification18 and the
+The IGs are required to submit to Congress, and make publicly available, a report of the results of each assessment in November 2017, 2019, and 2021.17 FY 2021 was the last mandated report.
+Our audit of FY 2022, Quarter 4 data was conducted at the request of the NEA OIG, and was not required by the DATA Act.
+On April 4, 2022, Treasury's Program Management Office and OMB released the DAIMS Version 2.1.2.
+The DAIMS Version 2.1.2, which includes the Reporting Submission Specification18 and the Interface Definition Document,19 provides the